app-generator/app-generator/docs/source/technologies/fastapi/multitenancy.rst

 Implementing Multi-Tenancy in FastAPI: A Practical Guide
 ======================================================

+This page explains how to implement Multi-Tenancy in a FastAPI project - A Practical Guide.
 When building software solutions that serve multiple organizations or clients, the need for a multi-tenant architecture arises.
 This allows a single instance of the application to serve different customers, while keeping their data isolated.

 In FastAPI, multi-tenancy can be implemented using different strategies for database isolation and schema management.
 This guide will walk you through how to implement multi-tenancy in FastAPI, focusing on the **Single Database, Multiple Schemas** approach.

 We'll use dynamic database configuration, schema separation, and API endpoints to provide an isolated environment for each tenant.

----

 Project Structure
 ------------------